Davida Kidd: Work

-Kidd was born in Edmonton, Alberta.
-She graduated with a Bachelor of Arts in Visual Communication Design from the University of Alberta in 1984, and a Master of Visual Arts with a specialization in Print Media from the University of Alberta in 1988.
-Kidd is currently an Associate Professor of Print Media at the University of the Fraser Valley in Abbotsford, British Columbia.
+The subject matter of her art deals with art history and advertising both contemporary and historical.
+Resulting in a satirical commentary on current social issues.

 Awards

 Kidd was the winner of the Grand Prix at the 2003 International Print Triennial in Krakow, Poland.

 Collections

 Kidd's work is in the collections of the Alberta Foundation for the Arts, the University of Alberta Permanent Art Collection, the Canada Council Art Bank, and the Surrey Art Gallery, amongst others.